Kaushik-Ss/DFS-and-BFS-visualizer/README.md

 INTRODUCTION
 ------------

-  Hi 👋, Myself Navin Praanav and this wibsite is about depth first search and breath first search simulator.
+  Hi 👋, Kaushik here and this wibsite is about depth first search and breath first search simulator.

 TECHNOLOGIES